EMD AEM-7: History

 Amtrak planned a fleet of 53 locomotives, with an estimated cost of $137.5 million.
 Limited funding hampered that plan, but in September 1977 Amtrak proceeded with a plan to buy 30 locomotives for $77.8 million.
 Five groups bid on the contract: General Motors' Electro-Motive Division (EMD)/ASEA, Morrison–Knudsen/Alstom, Brown Boveri, Siemens/KraussMaffei, and AEG/KraussMaffei.
 Amtrak awarded the contract to the EMD/ASEA partnership in January 1978.
 It ordered 17 more locomotives in February 1980, bringing the total to 47.

+The Railroad Test Track at the Transportation Test Center in Pueblo, Colorado was electrified in 1979 under sponsorship by the Northeast Corridor.
+The first locomotive completed, No. 900, was delivered to Amtrak in February 1980, then after acceptance testing, it was shipped to TTC for performance tests from April 1980 to May 1981.
+Testing included evaluation of three different pantograph designs, instantaneous power and total energy consumed during operation, and reliability testing, during which the AEM-7 was operated for 156200 mi.

 Revenue service began on May 9, 1980, when No. 901 departed Washington Union Station with a Metroliner service.
 The Swedish influence led to the nickname "Meatball", after Swedish meatballs.
 Railfans nicknamed the boxy locomotives "toasters".
 Between 1980 and 1982, 47 AEM-7s (Nos.
 900–946) went into service.
 Amtrak retired the last of its PRR GG1s on May 1, 1981, while most of the GE E60s were sold to other operators.
 The new locomotives swiftly proved themselves; Car and Locomotive Cyclopedia stated that no new locomotive since the New York Central Hudson had "such an impact on speeds and schedule performance."

 This strong performance led to further orders.
 Amtrak added seven more locomotives in 1987, delivered in 1988, for a total of 54.
 Two commuter operators in the Northeast ordered AEM-7s.
-MARC ordered four in 1986 for use on its Penn Line service on the Northeast Corridor between Washington, D.C. and Perryville, Maryland.
+MARC ordered four in 1986 for use on its Penn Line service on the Northeast Corridor between Washington, D.C., and Perryville, Maryland.
 The Southeastern Pennsylvania Transportation Authority (SEPTA) ordered seven in 1987.
 Amtrak also used the AEM-7s to handle the Keystone Service on the Keystone Corridor between Harrisburg and Philadelphia as the Budd Metroliners, displaced from the Northeast Corridor, reached the end of their service lives.